material-admin/doc-material-components/article-component-template.md

 The API documentation formatting is roughly based on https://cloud.google.com/service-usage/docs/overview -->

 **Reminder** This is a template.
-Delete this paragraph and review any and all information within the comments.
+Delete this paragraph and update and review all information requestsw within the comments.

 # \[Component Name\]